Welcome to today's edition of the Rush 24-7 podcast.

 And so now he's getting hit from the Republican side for not having the fortitude to go all or nothing.

-Let's go to the audio sound bites and listen to a little bit of this.
+Let's go to the audio soundbites and listen to a little bit of this.

-Schiefer and the Democrat campaign had already spoken.
+Schieffer and the Democrat campaign had already spoken.

-Here's how we're gonna go after Boehner.
+Here's how we're going to go after Boehner.

 They take the lead of the New York Times.

-You know Boehner's had a relationship with lobbyists.
+You know, Boehner's had a relationship with lobbyists.

 John Boehner, a Republican member of Congress, has relationships with lobbyists.

-Yeah, what's really scandal-plagued Boehner is out there.
+Yeah, what's really scandal-plagued, Boehner is out there.

 I mean, it was a full-fledged hit piece.

-It hasn't um it hasn't gotten a whole lot of traction, but the whole thing is coordinated.
+It hasn't gotten a whole lot of traction.

-So here's Bob Schiefer's trumped-up question.
+So here's Bob Schieffer's trumped-up question.

-Is that that's what they were hoping that Boehner would say.
+That's what they were hoping that Boehner would say.

 He didn't say that.